gqmaguirejr/Canvas-tools/README.md

 ### Output
 outputs a file named files-COURSE_ID.xlsx

+### Note
-Note that there can be many instances of a file with a given filename.
+That there can be many instances of a file with a given filename.
 There can even be multiple instances of the same filename in one folder!

 ### Example